EmberSherpa/ember-reactive-helpers/README.md

 ### `(r/get propName)`

-`(r/get)` helper returns a function.
+The `(r/get)` helper returns a function.
 When called, the function will return the value taken from the object that it receives as the first argument at property propName.

 ```hbs
 {{compute (r/get 'animal') (hash animal='cat')}} {{! //=> cat }}